Philosophy for Children (P4C) at Bow School

 Watch our inspiring film about P4C at secondary school

-Bow School is proud to be a Bronze Award P4C school within Sapere’s East London Hub and the lead secondary school in an innovative P4C Transition Project with two local primary schools.
+Bow School is proud to be a Silver Award P4C school within Sapere’s East London Hub and the lead secondary school in an innovative P4C Transition Project with two local primary schools.
 We are passionate about giving our students a head start in their learning by embedding P4C in our Y7 and Y8 English and Humanities curriculum.
 At Bow we place an emphasis on the development of independent thinking, oracy, literacy and confidence – with P4C underpinning these skills.

 P4C is an approach to teaching and learning that highly challenges both students (and teachers) to think and question more deeply.
 It fosters an atmosphere of open, creative discussion among pupils of all ages, and its success has been noted in many school inspection reports and academic studies.
 P4C is one of the many ways in which Bow School develops the transferable skills they will need in further education and employment.

 P4C was originally devised as a programme for 6-16 year olds by Professor Matthew Lipman in the United States and is now used throughout the world.
 Research has clearly established that P4C improves behaviour, motivation, and learning, as well as achievement for pupils.
 It places emphasis on building social and emotional skills, as well as cognitive abilities.